F-1 Immigration Status

 - Passport: A document issued by an authority of a particular country proving citizenship status.

-- I-20 Form: This is the three page document issued by Thiel College and is the certificate of eligibility for an F-1 student visa of F-1 immigration status.
+- I-20 Form: Three-page document issued by Thiel College.
+It is the certificate of eligibility for an F-1 student visa of F-1 immigration status.

 - Financial Support Documents